Top Down Approach to Topological Duality Defects: Example: SCFTs

-Let us first discuss the Kramers-Wannier-like construction of duality defects and its string theory realization.
+Let us first discuss the construction of \cite{Kaidi:2021xfk} for Kramers-Wannier-like duality defects and its string theory realization.
 We start with a lighting review of the field-theoretic construction and refer the reader to \cite{Kaidi:2021xfk} for more details.
 Consider the $SO(3)_-$ theory, with 1-form symmetry background field $B$ and mixed anomaly

 where $A^{(1)}$ is the background field for a $\mathbb{Z}_2$ 0-form symmetry, here S-duality on local operators at $\tau=i$ .
 Denote by $\mathcal{D}(M_3,B)$ the codimension one topological operator realizing this $\mathbb{Z}_2$ symmetry operator in the presence of a 1-form background $B$.
 The mixed anomaly implies that